GBuenaflor/01azure-aks-apimanagement-03/README.md

 ----------------------------------------------------------

-#### Episode 3 - Configure API Management External and Internal Enpoints
+#### Episode 3 - Configure API Management External / Internal Endpoints and publish API's that runs from AKS

 1. Configure the Azure DNS Zone
 2. Configure the Application Gateway